An Interview with Executive Editor Anna deVries

 by Maria Gagliano

-We’ll hear more from Anjali at the Slice Literary Writers’ Conference on September 10 in Brooklyn, when she joins a team of agents on our panel “Making a Case for Fiction.”
-Conference attendees can also sign up to pitch their work to Anjali in person at a one-on-one meeting.
+We chatted with agent Saba Sulaiman about the mysterious process of submitting work to editors.
+She also shares powerful insight on what writers can do before editors see their work.
+We’ll hear more from Saba at the Slice Literary Writers’ Conference in Brooklyn on September 9, when she joins us for our panel, “What We Really Talk About in Editorial Meetings.”
+Conference attendees can also sign up to pitch their work to Saba in person at a one-on-one meeting.